Skip to main content

 Visitor Facilities And Travel

-Helvetinjärvi is easily accessible from Tampere, Finland's third-largest city, with the main parking area and Pirunkirkko information point located near Helvetinjärvi village.
-The Korkeakoski Nature Information Hut serves as a visitor center, providing maps, brochures, and exhibitions about the park's natural history.
-The park features approximately 30 kilometers of well-marked hiking trails, including popular routes to key attractions like the Helvetinkolu gorge viewpoint, Kuhan kota wilderness hut, and the scenic Haukilampi lake.
-The trail to Helvetinkolu gorge (about 2 kilometers from parking) is the most visited, offering dramatic views into the deep ravine from observation platforms.
-Wilderness huts and lean-to shelters are available throughout the park for overnight stays on a first-come, first-served basis.
-The park is accessible year-round, with winter activities including skiing and snowshoeing on designated trails.
-Guided nature walks are offered during summer months, focusing on the park's geology, flora, and wildlife.
+Helvetinjärvi is easily accessible from Tampere, approximately 40 kilometres to the south, with the main parking area and visitor information point located near the park entrance in Ruovesi municipality.
+[1] The park features around 40 kilometres of well-marked hiking trails, including popular routes to the Helvetinkolu gorge viewpoint, wilderness huts, and scenic lakes.
+[2] Wilderness huts and lean-to shelters are available throughout the park for overnight stays on a first-come, first-served basis.
+The park is accessible year-round, with winter activities including skiing and snowshoeing.

 Conservation And Sustainability

 Helvetinjärvi's conservation focuses on protecting old-growth forest characteristics and the unique gorge ecosystem while managing visitor impacts in heavily used areas.
 The park practices minimal intervention management, allowing natural processes to dominate, with dead wood retained to support biodiversity.
 The gorge environment is particularly sensitive, with fragile vegetation on rock faces and rare species adapted to the cool, humid microclimate.
 Visitor infrastructure like boardwalks and viewing platforms protects sensitive areas while allowing access for nature experience and education.
-The park supports significant populations of flying squirrels, a European protected species, with special management attention given to preserving their habitat requirements including old spruce forests and tree cavities.
-Forest restoration is ongoing in areas previously affected by commercial forestry, with non-native planted species gradually removed and natural succession encouraged.
-Climate change monitoring tracks changes in species composition, with warming temperatures potentially affecting cold-adapted species in the gorge's microclimate refuges.
+The park is managed by Metsähallitus.
+[1]

 Visitor Ratings